 These cats are quite common in shelters and humane societies.

-As these types of cats are of mixed origins, you can see some fun variation in their appearance.
+Because these types of cats are of mixed origin, you can see some fun variations in their appearance.

-All the color, spunk, and energy of a Russian Blue, but with long fluffy hair.
+They have all the color, spunk, and energy as part of their Russian Blue personality, but with long and beautiful fluffy hair.

 Some of these mixed kittens will have eye colors that look stunning with their steely gray coats.